 Hot cocoa is the quintessential wintertime treat!
 After a day of sledding or skiing, treat the kids to hot cocoa and get yourself a cappuccino at one of Bozeman’s coffee shops, Wild Joe’s is a favorite of ours.
-If you have middle school or high school kids, the place to be is Townsends Teahouse having chai or bubble tea and hanging out with friends.
+If you have middle school or high school kids, the place to be is Steep Mountain Teahouse having chai or bubble tea and hanging out with friends.

 Photo credit Jump Time Bozeman

 Another great indoor activity for the kids in Bozeman is Arts on Fire, a paint your own pottery studio.
 They have several items available to paint from small figurines to mugs to plates.
 The kids pick it out, paint it, and then they fire it and you pick up their beautiful piece of art a week later.
 This is a fun one to do with your kids…grab a paintbrush and join in!